Cyphrme/CozeX/coze_vs.md

   headers less meaningful.
 - Any string that re-encodes b64ut grows in size. normal JOSE objects, both the compact (like JWT) and JSON forms grow in size.
+- Every JWT library I've seen ignores JOSE/JWE and implements as minimal of JWS as they can.
+(In other words, not a complete JWT implementation)

 JOSE: